starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/common_library.rst

                               n_elms=17,
                               key=95)

-Note that if multiple elements have the same value in as their first field, the function may return any one of those elements.
+Note that if multiple elements in the array have the same value for the first memory cell, the function may return the index to any of these elements.